SIakovlev/CarND_Term1_P2/writeup_template.md

 | Children crossing			| Bicycles crossing    							|

 The model was able to correctly guess 3 of the 5 traffic signs, which gives an accuracy of 60%.
 This cannot be compared to the accuracy on the test set because some of the images were taken to check how biased my model is.
-It is noticeable that the model treated a stop sign with corrupted inscription as the "No entry" sign as well as "Children Crossing" as the "Bicycles crossing" sign just because they were seen more often by the network during the training process.
-The next section provides top 5 gueses, whereform the decision process of the network becomes much clearer.
+It is noticeable that the model treated a stop sign as undistinguishable, mistaking it for the "No entry" sign, as well as a "Children Crossing" for a "Bicycles crossing" sign, just because they were seen more often by the network during the training process.
+The next section provides the top 5 guesses, wherefrom the decision process of the network becomes much clearer.

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)